Education in small states research group

-This research group is part of the University of Bristol's, Research Centre for International and Comparative Studies in Education (ICS)
+This research group is part of the University of Bristol's, Research Centre for Comparative and International Research in Education (CIRE).

 As an established research group since 1994, our main focus to date has been closely related to the study of education and human development in small states throughout the Commonwealth, in Europe and elsewhere.
 Thirty-two of the 54 members of the Commonwealth are classified as small states.